shgmel/shgmel.github.io/_posts/2023-11-06-quote-of-the-day.md

 2023-11-07
 > No one won the last war, and no one will win the next war. by <a href="https://en.wikipedia.org/wiki/Eleanor_Roosevelt">Eleanor Roosevelt</a>

+2023-11-08
+> What hath night to do with sleep? by <a href="https://en.wikipedia.org/wiki/John_Milton">John Milton</a>